-Tsunamis are the byproduct of another natural or man-made disaster.
-The majority of tsunamis are triggered by earthquakes or volcanoes occurring underwater or near coastal areas, but they can also be generated by explosions or meteors.
+Tsunamis are a series of enormous waves that are caused by a natural or man-made disaster.
+The majority of tsunamis are triggered by a large earthquake or volcanic eruption that occurs underwater or near coastal areas.
+They can also be generated by explosions or meteors.

 When preparing for a tsunami, it’s important to prepare for the other natural disasters that have the potential to cause them.
 For example, if you live in San Diego or Los Angeles, you should already be expectant of an earthquake.
 A significant quake can lead to a coastal tsunami, so if you’re anywhere near the beach you should be preparing for both disasters.